TeamWisp/TeamWisp.github.io/_common/code_standards.markdown

 ```

 ### Initialize Member Variables
-...with the member initializer list
+...with the member initializer list.
+And do it in the order the variables are declared.

 ```cpp
 // Bad Idea